aurixinino/aurixocd/AURIX_DEBUG_1/README.md

 Download the sources and compile it by MS Visual Studio 2012 professional or higher.
 Or, just download the ZIP including the "Aurixocd.exe" (in the Release directory).
 You will experience a basic On Chip Debugger DOS application (command line only) for AURIX.

+<h3> Installation Guideline </h3>
+Please be aware that you need to install DAS before being able to use the AURIX™ocd tool.
+Download it at https://www.infineon.com/DAS.
+Then you must have an AURIX™ board, as available: https://www.infineon.com/cms/en/product/microcontroller/32-bit-tricore-microcontroller/?redirId=41544#!boards